 By pressing the bottom of your feet into the wall, lift your hips slightly and slide your prop underneath your hips.
 Let the back of your head be heavy and your neck be in a neutral position.
 Let your hands rest either on your belly or down by your sides, palms facing upwards.

 Close your eyes and breathe deeply through your nose.
 Stay here for anywhere from 5-15 minutes.
-To come out of the position, push the bottom of your feet into the wall and lift your hips slightly.
+To

 Gently roll to one side, being sure to slide your support out of the way if you have used one.
 Stay on your side for a few breaths before returning to your seat.

 This pose is great for digestion and also stimulates the kidneys, abdominal organs, bladder, and intestines.
 It stretches the abdomen, thighs and deep hip flexors (psoas), knees, and ankles.

 To begin, lie on your back with your knees bent and your feet flat on the floor.
 You can rest your head on a pillow or blanket for extra neck support.
 Let your arms rest at your sides.